 Furthermore, the method will differ based on whether you are recovering a lost item or an older version of an object (or store).
 Because of their reliance on one another and the order of activities, many things may be impacted.

-Option 3: Choose Adnabu, Set it and Forget It
+Option 3: Choose Goshu, Set it and Forget It

-Manual backups or developing your own offsite backup isn’t a bad idea, but if you don’t know how or don’t want to, let Adnabu backups for Shopify handle it for you!
+Manual backups or developing your own offsite backup isn’t a bad idea, but if you don’t know how or don’t want to, let Goshu backups for Shopify handle it for you!